 TSR measures the return that we have provided our stockholders, including stock price movement and dividends paid (assuming reinvestment thereof), expressed as an annualized percentage.
 TSR is a standard metric used by the investment community to measure performance because it allows for easy comparisons of our performance relative to other companies.
 Consistent with its pay-for-performance philosophy, the Compensation Committee designed the TSR objective to provide realized compensation only if our stockholder value creation compares favorably with our peers.
 The Compensation Committee established the threshold payout level at TSR at or above the 40th percentile, the target payout level at TSR at or above the 50th percentile and maximum payout level at TSR at or above the 80th percentile, which were the same levels used for the 2012-2014 MTIP, the sole performance objective for which was TSR for all NEOs.
-Consistent with the 2012-2014 MTIP, to benchmark TSR and on the recommendation of Towers Watson, the Compensation Committee utilized a peer group, comprised of U.S. companies (i) in industries similar to ours as determined based on their being classified in one of five GICS codes (diversified chemicals (15101020), specialty chemicals (15101050), metal and glass containers (15103010), paper packaging (15103020), and paper products (15105020)) and (ii) with revenues during the last twelve months of \$1 billion to \$20 billion.
+Consistent with the 2012-2014 MTIP, to benchmark TSR and on the Towers recommendation of Watson, Compensation Committee utilized a peer group\ comprised of U.S. companies (i) in industries similar to ours as determined based on their being classified in one of five GICS codes (diversified chemicals (15101020), specialty chemicals (15101050), metal and glass containers (15103010), paper packaging (15103020), and paper products (15105020)) and (ii) with revenues during the last twelve months of \$1 billion to \$20 billion.
 The Compensation Committee selected these objective criteria to benchmark TSR against companies that are in similar industries and of similar size.
-Based on the formulaic application of the same objective criteria, the peer group changed from the prior year as follows: (i) AEP Industries Inc. and KapStone Paper and Packaging Corporation were added because their revenue exceeded \$1 billion, Berry Plastics Group, Inc. was added because it completed its initial public offering and Chemtura Corporation was added because three
+Based on the formulaic application of the same objective criteria, the peer group changed from the prior year as follows: (i) AEP Industries Inc. and KapStone Paper and Packaging Corporation were added because their revenue exceeded \$1 billion, Berry Plastics Group, Inc. was added because it completed its initial public offering and Chemtura Corporation was added because three years had elapsed since it exited bankruptcy; and (ii) Cabot Corp. was deleted because its GICS code was reclassified and Solutia Inc. and Temple-Inland Inc. were deleted because they were acquired.